Paternoster Row: Destruction during World War II

 The street was devastated by aerial bombardment during the Blitz of World War II, suffering particularly heavy damage in the night raid of 29–30 December 1940, later characterised as the Second Great Fire of London, during which an estimated 5 million books were lost in the fires caused by tens of thousands of incendiary bombs.

 After the raid a letter was written to The Times describing:

 Another correspondent with the newspaper, Ernest W. Larby, described his experience of 25 years working on Paternoster Row:

 The ruins of Paternoster Row were visited by Wendell Willkie in January 1941.
 He said, "I thought that the burning of Paternoster Row, the street where the books are published, was rather symbolic.
 They [the Germans] have destroyed the place where the truth is told".

-Printers, publishers and booksellers based in Paternoster Row
+Printers, publishers and booksellers formerly based in Paternoster Row

 Note: Before about 1762, premises in London had signs rather than numbers.